-Los Angeles parents support striking teachers despite chaos at home
+Los Angeles parents 'choosing to struggle' with striking teachers

-LOS ANGELES (Reuters) - Elizabeth Rietz says it hasn’t been easy taking care of her daughter at home during the first two days of a strike by Los Angeles teachers, while she and her husband try to start their own clothing line.
+LOS ANGELES (Reuters) - Elizabeth Rietz says it has not been easy keeping her daughter busy at home during the first two days of a strike by Los Angeles teachers, while she and her husband try to start their own clothing line.
 But she believes it’s the right thing to do.

-Like many parents Rietz, whose daughter is a 4th grader at Ivanhoe Elementary School in the middle-class Silver Lake neighborhood, has taken on the extra burden in solidarity with 30,000 teachers demanding higher pay, smaller class sizes, more staff and less testing.
+Like many parents Rietz, whose daughter is in 4th grade at Ivanhoe Elementary School in the middle-class Silver Lake neighborhood, has taken on the extra burden in solidarity with 30,000 teachers demanding higher pay, smaller class sizes and more staff.

 “We’re choosing to struggle because we support the teachers.
 And we would rather struggle at home and try to entertain our daughter while we work, so that we can send a message to the district that we believe that class sizes should be reduced,” Rietz, 42, told Reuters in a telephone interview.

-Los Angeles Unified School District officials have kept its 900 schools open during the two-day strike using administrators and substitute teachers, mindful that working-class parents cannot afford child care.
+Los Angeles Unified School District officials have kept its 900 schools open during the two-day walkout using administrators and substitute teachers, mindful that working-class parents cannot afford child care.

-But only about a third of the district’s 492,000 students turned up on the first day of the work stoppage, many parents choosing to keep their children home.
-The Los Angeles Zoo, La Brea Tar Pits and area museums have offered free admission to students during the strike.
+But only about a third of the district’s 492,000 affected students turned up on the first day of the work stoppage, many parents choosing to keep their children home.
+The Los Angeles Zoo, La Brea Tar Pits and museums have offered free admission to students during the strike.

-Even with attendance down sharply, limited staffing meant schools gathered students in gymnasiums for “independent study.”
+Even with attendance down sharply, limited staffing meant students gathered in gymnasiums for “independent study.”

-The walkout entered its second day on Tuesday, three days after negotiations broke down over a new contract and with no new talks scheduled between the district and United Teachers Los Angeles.
+The strike entered its second day on Tuesday, three days after negotiations broke down and with no new talks scheduled between the district and United Teachers Los Angeles.

-UTLA negotiators have demanded a 6.5 percent pay raise.
-Teacher pay currently averages $75,000 in the district, according the California Department of Education.
+UTLA negotiators are seeking a 6.5 percent pay raise.
+Teacher salary currently averages $75,000 in the district, according the California Department of Education.
 The district has offered a 6 percent hike with back pay.

+Gloria Martinez, vice president of elementary schools for the UTLA, said she believes Latino parents support the striking teachers.
+Nearly 75 percent of the school system is Hispanic; 43 percent of teachers are as well.

+“I feel like our immigrant communities, not just Latino, understand our struggle because a lot of times they see it in their own home countries.
+They see the privatization agenda, they understand the cost of good education,” Martinez said.

 Rietz is among a group of Ivanhoe parents who decided in discussions on social media to keep their children home.